kush99993s/defaultfinder/README.md

 Best model is gradient boosting classifier with recall rate of 0.8.
 Cost benefit matrix:
 True Positive: 575
-	Benefit associated with predicting default loan as default
+-Benefit associated with predicting default loan as default
-	Benefit: Loan + Interest
+-Benefit: Loan + Interest

 False Negative: 607
-	cost associated with predicting default loan as non-default
+-Cost associated with predicting default loan as non-default
-	cost: Loan + Interest + churn of lander (Assume 10%)
+-Cost: Loan + Interest + churn of lander (Assume 10%)

 False Positive : 0
-	cost associated with predicting non-default loan as default Since, number of borrower are higher than number of landers.
+-cost associated with predicting non-default loan as default -Since, number of borrower are higher than number of landers.
 There will not be negative impact classifying some non default loan as default loan

 True Negative: 0
-	Benefit associated with predicting non-default loan as non-default loan benefit will not increase.
+-Benefit associated with predicting non-default loan as non-default loan
+	benefit will not increase.

 Using this cost benefit matrix, I compute profit cure, which shows that there will be maximum profit of $ 3.32 per loan.